Craft Luminary Oral Histories Listing (PDF)

 John Taylor is the son of John B. Taylor who acquired Louisville Pottery in 1938 and formed the JB Taylor Company.
 He placed his name on the bottom of the pieces and transformed the pottery into a major supplier of dishware, flowerpots and bakeware.
 Under John Taylor’s leadership new patterns and shapes were created.
 He marketed his dishes throughout the country and created several designs that are still produced today at Louisville Stoneware.
 Many patterns have come and gone over the years with several still painted today.
 One of the most popular patterns – Bachelor Button – was created during Taylor’s tenure by artist Edith Ellis.
 Mamie Eisenhower had this pattern as her every day dishes in the White House.
 John’s dad sold the pottery to John Robertson in 1970 who changed the name to Louisville Stoneware.

 John talked his life and work at Louisville Stoneware, originally founded in 1815.
-Video
+Transcript Video

 Judy Sizemore is a freelance writer, arts and cultural consultant, community artist and teaching artist.
 She serves as an arts education consultant to Kentucky Educational Television, the University of Kentucky Department of Anthropology and several school districts, focusing on integrating arts across the curriculum and 21st Century Learning Skills/Unbridled Learning.
 She developed the Arts across the Curriculum Program for the City of Berea and helps to coordinate the city’s annual Festival of Learnshops.
 She was instrumental in developing the Community Scholars Program of the Kentucky Folklife Program.
 She is certified as both a Community Scholar and Community Scholar Trainer and serves as a cultural researcher for Berea College External Programs.
 She has developed regional and community-based cultural heritage driving tours, cell phone tours, and cultural websites.
 Sizemore served as outreach director for the Kentucky Arts Council for four years and before that as a regional circuit rider for the Kentucky Arts Council in Eastern Kentucky.